 Broken flushes, waste plugs, loose piping, leaks from back units etc.

-*boiler pressure should be between 1 and 2
+Regularly check boiler pressure is between 1 and 1.5

 All hot water repairs